viperML/neohome/content/blog/flake-utils/index.md

 slug: no-flake-utils
 ---

-Nix flakes are used more and more, and people resort to a library called "flake-parts", which adds some ergonomics around the flake output schema.
-But oftentimes, this ends up as a footgun, if you don't understand what is going on behind the scenes.
-In this post I try to explain what it does, how to do it manually, and some alternatives.
+The usage of nix flakes is increasing, and individuals are increasingly relying on a library called "flake-utils" to enhance flakes's usability.
+However, this can often lead to unintended consequences if one lacks understanding of the underlying processes.
+In this post, I aim to clarify the functionality of "flake-utils," provide a manual approach, and explore alternative options.

 ## Flake output schema

 To begin with, I want to lightly explain what the flake output schema is.
 When we write a flake, we are told that it has 2 sections:

 ```nix
 {